LawMux/Hokusai/README.md

 # Motivation
 The “ideal” method for automating reference collection, as it facilitates quick and comprehensive review, would be to download  the USPTO bulk dataset and harvest references locally.
 I did this.
 However,
 * The dataset is large and unwieldly, of varying documentation formats, and prone to SQL insertion bugs
-* Successfully moving the database to a SQL server is something of a Pyrrhic victory, as updates and corrections will still need to be made manually
+* Successfully moving the database to a SQL server is something of a Pyrrhic victory, as updates and corrections will still need to be made manually.
 Considering this, some developers may be motivated to automatically crawl the PATFT website for references.
 I would advise against this for several reasons
 * I’m not sure this is congruent with PATFT’s robot.txt
 * It imposes an undesirable load on the PATFT servers.
 Indeed, the servers sometimes bog down and I suspect it’s because some jerk somewhere is performing such a crawl.